D-Calc™ Version 5.0 Software Manual

 The Database menu page consists of several items:

-• Project/pole grid – Lists all projects by Name, # of poles, Owner, and Start Date
+- Project/pole grid – Project grid lists all projects by Name, # of poles, Owner, and Start Date; Pole grid lists all poles and includes the Name, Species, Length, Class, and last Update Date.

 ANSI DATA